Explore Deeply: Understanding the Difference Between Trips and Vacations

-After designing curated itineraries for clients across continents, one thing becomes clear: most people don’t return from trips feeling unfulfilled because of where they went—but because of how they experienced it.
+Before we begin designing curated itineraries for clients across continents, we always ask: Is this a trip or a vacation?
+Because one thing is clear, most people don’t return from trips feeling unfulfilled because of where they went, but because of how they experienced it.
+So, understanding the difference is what transforms a trip from good to exactly what you need.

 • Waking up without an alarm